DavideNapolitano/QG_ITA/README.md

 # QG_ITA
-Question Generator for theItalian Language
+Question Generator for the Italian Language

 ## Description
 Make a Question Generation model for TIM customers surveys